-Students in grades 3-8 and 11—along with a small sample of students in grades 9 and 10—will participate in the Field Test.
-Administered online, the Field Test will closely resemble the summative assessment that students will participate in during the spring of 2015.
+More than three million students in grades 3-8 and 11—along with a small sample of students in grades 9 and 10—are participating in the Field Test.
+Administered online, the Field Test closely resembles the summative assessment that students will participate in during the spring of 2015.

 Most students will complete a test in one subject: either English language arts/literacy or mathematics.
-While the Smarter Balanced assessment is untimed, each subject area is expected to take 3-4 hours to complete.
+While the Smarter Balanced assessment is untimed, each subject area is expected to take 2.5 to 4 hours to complete.
 Schools may administer the Field Test over multiple days.
-Because the Field Test is a “test of the test,” students will not receive scores.
+Because questions may be revised or dropped after the Field Test, students will not receive scores.

 Each Smarter Balanced state individually determined how schools and students would be selected to take the Field Test.
-In some states, only a representative sample of students will participate—10 percent of students for each subject area.
-In others, the Field Test will be administered more broadly.
+In some states, only a representative sample of students are participating—10 percent of students for each subject area.
+In others, the Field Test is being administered more broadly.
 For additional information about Smarter Balanced in your state, contact your state education agency.

 An Essential Step in Test Development